SenseNet/docs.sensenet.com/content/tutorials/install/04-install-from-scratch.md

 ## Database
 This is likely the fist decision you make.
 If you only want to try sensenet without having a _persistent_ content repository, the easiest and fastest way to start is to use an **in-memory repository** - without having to install a SQL database.
 Please bear in mind that in that case all your changes will be lost when you stop the application: your modifications live only for the life cycle of the application.

-In any other case you will have to create a **console application** as an installer tool.
+In any other case you will have to create a **console application** as an installer tool or use the installer template we provide.
 This application can be used later to install additional sensenet packages and perform export or import operations.

-To learn more about installing the database, follow [this link]().
+To learn more about installing the database, follow [this link](/041-database-installation).

 # The web application
+> New to sensenet?
+Use one of our built-in web application [templates](/03-install-by-template)!

 You will need either an existing or a new Asp.Net web application to start with.
 You can use any of the built-in Asp.Net web app templates, because sensenet provides only the platform and the repository - authentication, UI and all app-specific layers are the responsibility of the application.

 ![Web application](../img/tutorials/install/web-create.png)